 Update Your Sprinkler System’s Controller

 Billions of gallons of water are wasted every day from inefficient landscape watering.
 Newer, more efficient irrigation-control technologies use local weather and landscape conditions to tailor watering schedules to the conditions in your yard.
 For example, a rain and freeze sensor automatically shuts off your irrigation system during rain or freezing temperatures.
-The TCEQ has a Landscape Irrigation guide which has additional information on watering efficiently.
+This landscape irrigation guide has additional information on watering efficiently.

 Want more landscaping ideas?
-Check out the TCEQ landscape publications, which have great information about environmentally friendly yard care.
+Click here for more great information about environmentally friendly yard care.

 Setting Your Irrigation System for Optimum Efficiency